Fles/starship-enterprise/README.md

 `Start: yarn start`

 [`DEMO`](https://build-fxwrpdjieg.now.sh/)
-  to prevent ship damage (it also works in a mobile browser with tilt-shift UX).

 Goal:

 - collect stars to get more warp speed
-- avoid hard-to-see black holes (hey, they are caled black for reason)
+- avoid hard-to-see black holes (hey, they are caled black for reason) to prevent ship damage
 - stars have higher value on higher warp level

 Controls: